-Two rounds of public consultation are taking place - non-statutory consultation took place in Q2/Q3 2022; statutory consultation is anticipated to take place in Q2 2023.
-It is anticipated that Enso Green Holdings D Limited will submit their DCO application to PINS during Q4 2023.
+Two rounds of public consultation are taking place: non-statutory consultation took place in Q2 2022; and, statutory consultation is anticipated to take place in Q1/Q2 2023.
+It is anticipated that East Yorkshire Solar Farm Limited will submit its DCO application to PINS during Q3 2023.

-Once the DCO application has been submitted to PINS, they will have 28 days to decide whether or not the application meets the standards required to be accepted for examination.
+Once the DCO application has been submitted, PINS will have 28 days to decide whether or not the application meets the standards required to be accepted for examination.
 Following acceptance, an Examining Authority will be appointed, and all Interested Parties will be invited to attend a Preliminary Meeting, run and chaired by the Examining Authority.
 PINS then have up to six months to carry out the examination of the proposals through a series of structured and topic-based hearings which officers may need to attend.
 After the examination a decision will be made by the Secretary of State, within 6 months of the close of the examination.
-Following this the Council will have the responsibility to discharge any planning conditions and enforce the terms of the DCO.
+Following this, the Council will have the responsibility to discharge any planning conditions and enforce the terms of the DCO.

 This report outlines the project.
-Selby District Council (SDC) is a statutory consultee and authorisation is sought for the Head of Planning and Interim Head of Regulatory Services (or equivalent) in consultation with the Leader of the Council to agree the Local Impact Report, Statement of Common Ground, the content of the draft DCO, and all further necessary representations by the District Council, together with post decision monitoring of planning conditions and enforcement of the DCO.
+Selby District Council (SDC) is a statutory consultee and authorisation is sought for the Head of Planning and Interim Head of Regulatory Services (or equivalent) in consultation with the relevant Executive Member to agree the Local Impact Report, Statement of Common Ground, the content of the draft DCO, and all further necessary representations by the District Council, together with post decision monitoring of planning conditions and enforcement of the DCO.